 After surviving all that he became my kitten, and I named him Saqqara after the oldest pyramids in Egypt.
 I felt that any cat who had survived that many challenges needed a long life name since he had probably used up more than a few of his nine lives before even being able to walk.

-When I opened my Reiki healing practice in 1996, it became clear that Shaman was not like my other cats.
-He would jump up on the table and work with my human clients, focusing on certain areas, and guiding me in the sessions.
+When I opened my Reiki healing practice in 1996, it became clear that two of my cats had chosen to become healers, too.
+Shaman would jump up on the table and work with my human clients, focusing on certain areas, and guiding me in the sessions.
 Since I had been guided to attune all of my animals to Reiki, Shaman among them, he was clearly facilitating Reiki energy with intention.
 And eventually Saqqara joined Shaman on the table for the sessions.

 Over the years we worked together, mostly as a trio, sometimes as a duo.
 When not working with clients both of them would assist and guide the students in my Reiki classes.
 They each had a very highly developed sense of energy and awareness of each client’s needs, and I listened and learned as much as I could from both of them.